Satisfactory Academic Progress Procedures

 - Being irresponsible or not understanding the SAP requirements.

 An appeal should be submitted by the priority deadline for the applicable semester as indicated on the appeal form.
 Appeals without supporting documentation will not be approved.
 Students will be notified of the final decision of the appeal through the Daytona State email address within 2 weeks.
 A student whose appeal has been approved for Probation (see below) will sign an Academic Plan, and return a signed copy to the Financial Aid Services Office.
 While on an approved appeal, the student must maintain good standing.
+An appeal approval extends the PACE limitations so that the Academic Plan can be completed.

 9. Probation: The Office of Financial Aid may grant the student who failed to meet the satisfactory academic progress requirements a "probationary" semester based on these extenuating/mitigating circumstances and reinstate financial aid eligibility for one additional semester.